-NEDCC staff members are available 24 hours a day, 7 days a week to provide telephone advice to institutions and individuals handling collection-related disasters.
+NEDCC staff members are available 24/7 to provide telephone advice to institutions and individuals handling collection-related disasters.
 Information provided includes advice on drying wet collections and dealing with damage from fire, pests, and mold.
 This service does not normally include on-site assistance.

 For emergency assistance contact NEDCC's toll-free collections emergency hotline at: